awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Security.md

 $
 ```

-For information about the `sslmode` option, see [Database Connection Control Functions](https://www.postgresql.org/docs/11/libpq-connect.html#LIBPQ-CONNECT-SSLMODE) in the PostgreSQL documentation\.
+For information about the `sslmode` option, see [Database connection control functions](https://www.postgresql.org/docs/11/libpq-connect.html#LIBPQ-CONNECT-SSLMODE) in the PostgreSQL documentation\.